You would need weeks—and a lot of motivation—to cover all the top things to do in Langkawi, a popular tourist island and top destination in Malaysia.

 Go Island Hopping

 Half-day or full-day excursions are available for all levels of comfort.
 The best trips include an unforgettable visit to the Bat Cave (Gua Kelawar).
-You won’t find a vigilante billionaire’s crime-fighting gadgets, but you’ll definitely find gigantic fruit bats.
-Don’t wake them.
+You won’t find a vigilante billionaire’s crime-fighting gadgets and a rocket car, but you’ll definitely find gigantic fruit bats.
+Don’t wake them!

 Eat in the Night Markets

-Some of Penang's famous offerings can be sampled.
-Although there aren’t many places to sit and enjoy your meal, the people watching is fantastic.
+Some of Penang's famous offerings can be tried without the commitment of ordering it in a restaurant for dinner.
+Although there aren’t many places to sit and enjoy your meal, you'll get to enjoy fantastic people watching.

 The night market is held in a different place each night.
-The markets in Kuah and Pantai Cenang are potentially the largest and most popular for tourists.
-Arrive a little before sunset to beat the crowds during busy season.
+The markets in Kuah and Pantai Cenang are potentially the largest and most popular for tourists because of the convenient location.
+Arrive a little before sunset to beat the crowds during the busy season.

 Learn About Rice Cultivation

 The area around nearby Payar Island has been a marine park since 1985, so the coral is in fairly good condition.
-Don’t worry: those shipwrecks on the bottom weren’t full of customers.
-Old boats were sank along with tires and other objects to form an artificial reef that is thriving.
+Don’t worry: Those shipwrecks on the bottom weren’t full of customers.
+Old boats were sunk along with tires and other objects to form an artificial reef that is thriving.

 Visit the Waterfalls